Giullar/BacteriaPrediction/README.md

 ## The Task

 The task is to classify 10 different bacteria species using data from a genomic analysis technique that has some data compression and data loss.
-In this technique, 10-mer snippets of DNA are sampled and analyzed to give the histogram of base count (Raman spectroscopy).
+In this technique, 10-mer snippets of DNA are sampled and analyzed to give the histogram of base count.
 In other words, the DNA segment **ATATGGCCTT** becomes **A2T4G2C2**.
 We want to accurately predict bacteria species starting from this lossy information.

 ## The Data